Improving resilience of Australia's telco networks

 Recognising that most outages are caused by power outages during emergencies, the Government has announced the $18 million Mobile Network Hardening Program.

-Stage 1 of the program is providing $13.2 million in Government funding to Optus, Telstra and TPG to improve network resilience by upgrading battery backup power at 467 base stations funded under Rounds 1 and 2 of the Government's Mobile Black Spot Program.
+Stage 1 of the program is providing $13.2 million in Government funding to Optus, Telstra and TPG to improve network resilience by upgrading battery backup power at 467 base stations which were funded under Rounds 1 and 2 of the Government's Mobile Black Spot Program.
 These upgrades will increase backup operation to at least 12 hours.
 The resilience upgrades are expected to be completed by the end of 2021.

-Up to $6 million is available under Stage 2 of the Program which will support a range of hardening measures at high priority locations to prevent telecommunications outages during disaster events.
+Up to $6 million is available under Stage 2 of the Program which will support a range of hardening measures at high priority locations to prevent telecommunications outages during natural disasters.
 This includes: